fatcatZF/WavenetNRI/README.md

 <a id="2">[2]</a>
 Oord, A. V. D., Dieleman, S., Zen, H., Simonyan, K., Vinyals, O., Graves, A., ... & Kavukcuoglu, K. (2016).
 Wavenet: A generative model for raw audio. arXiv preprint arXiv:1609.03499.

+<a id="3">[3]</a>
+Solera, F., Calderara, S., & Cucchiara, R. (2015).
+Socially constrained structural learning for groups detection in crowd.
+IEEE transactions on pattern analysis and machine intelligence, 38(5), 995-1008.